agiga-quanta/feasible-path/README.md

 ## First Case study

+### Data extraction and transformation into a graph-based process

 [Here's the full description of the case](doc/Path_Data_Mining_Case_Study.docx).

 The `Parks Canada, Trent Severn Waterway, Dam at Lock 23 Replacement` case is defined as an entity described in the table below and is represented as a neo4j node with the same properties.